purplescorpion1/StreamFileServer/README.md

 # Stream File Server
-A File Server To Host Your m3u Files Across Your Network
+A file server to host your m3u (or other files) files across your network

 ### How To Install - Windows
 If on Windows you have the option of just running the bundled version from the release section <br>